10up/restricted-site-access/readme.txt

 * Network settings added for management of entire network visibility settings.
 * Display warning if page caching is enabled.

+__Note: There is currently an edge case bug affecting IP whitelisting.
+This bug is on the docket to be fixed shortly.__

 = 5.1 =
 * Under the hood refactoring and clean up for performance and maintainability.
 * Small visual refinements to the settings panel.